Actipro/WPF-Controls/Documentation/topics/bars/controls/index.md

 ## Using Commands

-All interactive controls in this product are designed to work well with MVVM patterns and the WPF command model.
+All interactive controls in this product are designed to work well with MVVM patterns and the @@PlatformTitle command model.

 Controls will execute their command when a primary action occurs on the control and use the command's can-execute result to determine if the control is enabled.
 Commands can be used to support live preview of gallery items as well.